 CBABC offers on-demand professional development that you can access anytime, anywhere.
-Choose from a variety of programs that help you stay current with changes in the law, build your skills as a lawyer, help you manage your practice and business, and ensure you're meeting your ethical and professional responsibility obligations.
+Choose from a variety of programs that help you stay current with changes in the law, build your skills as a lawyer, manage your practice and ensure you meet your ethical and professional responsibility obligations.

-CBABC members enjoy at least 50% of program prices, with many programs offered for free (search the term "FREE" to find them).
+CBABC members enjoy at least 50% off program prices, with many programs offered for free (search the term "FREE" to find them).

 All prices are subject to applicable taxes.